DFFR-NT/dffrnt.api/README.md

 # dffrnt.api
-A project for easy-ish API configuration.
+A project for easy-ish *API* creation and configuration.

 ## Contents